 EPCs shall communicate energy performance in a common way - i.e. with numeric indicators of both primary and final energy use in kWh/m2/year - and include, for comparison purposes, reference values (MEPS, NZEB, ZEB).
-The recast EPBD also introduces a common EPC template, to be mandatorily used as of 24 months after the Directive enters into force (i.e. around summer 2026).
+The recast EPBD also introduces a common EPC template, to be mandatorily used as of 29/05/2026.
 It specifies which elements the EPC should include, along three categories of indicators: (1) mandatory indicators on the front page specifically, (2) mandatory indicators overall, and (3) optional indicators.